-Many of us, whether we ride English or Western, learn to ride our own horses or are mounted on a schoolmaster, while probably learn to ride with a snaffle bit.
-My own horse goes comfortably in a simple jointed hollow mouth snaffle, used with rubber bit guards so her lips don't get pinched.
-Even if you don't start out this way, there's a good chance that somewhere along the path of your riding education, you will ride with a snaffle.
+Even if you don't start out using a snaffle bit, there's a good chance that somewhere along the path of your riding education, you will ride with one.
 Knowing how the snaffle bit works is helpful in developing effective rein aids and to avoid being either ineffectual or too hard on your horse's mouth.

 Although the basic action of most snaffle bits is the same, it sometimes takes trying a few different bits to find one your horse is comfortable with.
 Sometimes choosing the right bit, even if you are choosing among snaffles, can take a bit of time.

 01 of 07

 A snaffle bit has a straight or jointed mouthpiece with rings on each end of the mouthpiece.
 There are many different types of snaffle bits.
 The basic structure is the same for all, and the basic action in the horse's mouth is similar, with some subtle modifications.
 The snaffle bit is regarded as a relatively mild bit.
 The addition of wire wrapping or other similar mouthpiece variations can make it much harsher.

 02 of 07